Gulf War air campaign: Iraqi Armed Forces

 Though impressive on paper, the Iraqi Air Force's primary role was to act as a regional deterrent, with a secondary role of supporting the Iraqi Army, rather than attempt to gain air superiority in any conflict.
 Basic training was rigid, inflexible, and left pilots with extremely poor situational awareness.
-Additional training was provided by the Soviet Union, with Mirage pilots attending courses in France.
-Soviet trainers generally passed everyone but assessed less than half of the IQAF students would have been accepted into Soviet fighter units.
-French training (which the Iraqis considered decidedly superior to Soviet) resulted in an 80% failure rate; nevertheless those who failed were qualified to fly upon return to Iraq.
-In all, a third of Iraqi pilots were deemed to meet the standards of Western pilots, and almost all of them lacked aggressiveness and were overly dependent on ground control to direct them to targets.
-In addition, the air force suffered from spare parts shortages and maintenance shortfalls, and a majority of their equipment like the MiG-21 were outdated and of dubious combat value.
-Only 170 aircraft like the MiG-29 and Mirage F1 were considered comparable to Coalition aircraft, with the MiG-29 being downgraded export models.
+Additional training was provided by the Soviet Union.
+Iraqi Mirage pilots attended courses in France.
+Soviet trainers generally passed everyone, but assessed that less than half of the IQAF students would have been accepted into Soviet fighter units.
+French training, which the Iraqis considered decidedly superior to Soviet training, resulted in an 80% failure rate by Iraqi pilots.
+Nevertheless those who failed were qualified to fly upon return to Iraq.

+In all, a third of Iraqi pilots were deemed to meet the standards of Western pilots, and almost all of them lacked aggressiveness and were overly dependent upon ground control to direct them to targets.
+The air force suffered from spare parts shortages and maintenance shortfalls, and a majority of their equipment like the MiG-21 were outdated and of dubious combat value.
+Only 170 aircraft like the MiG-29 and Mirage F1 were considered comparable to Coalition aircraft, with the Iraqi MiG-29s being downgraded export models.

-Likewise, Kari itself had a number of deficiencies of which Coalition air forces would take advantage.
+The Kari air defence system had a number of deficiencies, of which Coalition air forces took advantage.
 The system was primarily oriented towards defending against much smaller attacks from Iraq's most likely enemies—Iran, Syria and Israel—and focused on point defense rather than area defense.
 This meant there were significant gaps in its coverage, particularly on the orientation from Saudi Arabia straight to Baghdad, and attacking aircraft would be able to approach their target from multiple directions.

-Like its aircraft, much of Iraq's ground air defenses were also outdated: SA-2 and SA-3 systems were nearing the end of their operational lifespan and their countermeasures were well-known at this point, while its other SAM systems were not much younger.
-Furthermore, the IADS was centralized to a fault.
-Although each IOC was datalinked to their respective SOC and in turn back to the ADOC, the defense sectors couldn't share information between each other.
-If a SOC was knocked out of action the attached air defense weapons lost all ability to coordinate their response; its respective SAM batteries would be forced to rely on their own radar systems while most AAA lacked any radar guidance.
+Like its aircraft, much of Iraq's ground air defenses were outdated: SA-2 and SA-3 systems were nearing the end of their operational lifespan and their countermeasures were well-known at this point, while its other SAM systems were not much younger.
+Furthermore, the Integrated Air Defense System was centralized to a fault.
+Although each IOC was datalinked to their respective SOC and back to the ADOC, the defense sectors couldn't share information between each other.
+If a SOC was knocked out of action, the attached air defense weapons lost all ability to coordinate their response.
+Its respective SAM batteries were forced to rely on their own radar systems, while most AAA lacked any radar guidance.